Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 	* Repeating frames.
 	* Insertion of short-duration [=periods=] where the affected [=representations=] are not present.

-Of course, such after-the-fact corrective actions can disrupt the end-user experience.
-The optimal solution is to fix the defective encoder.
+Such after-the-fact corrective actions can be disruptive and only serve as a backstop to prevent complete playback failure cased by timing model violations.
+Such workarounds might be satisfactory when correcting for very small drift rates, with any disruptions being relatively rare.

 # Media segments # {#timing-mediasegment}